KENDAXA-Development/pdf-utils/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its [MIT License](./LICENSE.txt).
+By contributing, you agree that your contributions will be licensed under its [3-Clause BSD License](./LICENSE.txt).